The Smashing Pumpkins: Atum: A Rock Opera in Three Acts and Aghori Mhori Mei: 2022–present

 In late 2020, Corgan announced that the band had begun work on a double album to serve as a sequel to the overarching story of Mellon Collie and the Infinite Sadness and Machina: The Machines of God.
-The album was planned for release in 2021, however it wasn't until September 19, 2022, that the album's title, Atum: A Rock Opera in Three Acts, was revealed.
+The album was planned for release in 2021, however it was not until September 19, 2022, that the album's title, Atum: A Rock Opera in Three Acts, was revealed.
 Each act was released on its own, with the dates in order being November 15, 2022, January 31, 2023, and May 5, 2023.
 All of the acts, along with ten extra songs, were compiled into a vinyl box set that was released the same day as the third grouping of songs.
 On February 22, 2022, the band announced on social media the Rock Invasion 2 Tour, which had previously been set to take place in spring 2020, postponed to fall 2020, and subsequently canceled due to the COVID-19 pandemic.
 The newly announced incarnation of the tour had entirely new locations spanning eleven US cities accompanying the band's spring festival appearances, and four performances in Mexico, their first since 2013.

 In May 2022, the band announced plans for the Spirits on Fire tour with Jane's Addiction.
 In November 2022, The World is A Vampire Festival was announced for March 2023.
 The festival's lineup included Interpol, Turnstile, Peter Hook & The Light, Deafheaven, the Warning, and several others.
 In February 2023, the band announced that they would be bringing The World Is A Vampire Festival to Australia as a 10-date tour during the month of April.
 The lineup featured Jane's Addiction, Amyl & The Sniffers, Redhook, and Battlesnake, in addition to the wrestling matches similar to the singular date in Mexico.
 In between the band's time in Mexico and Australia, they announced on March 28, 2023, that they would bring The World Is A Vampire to the United States and Canada as a summer tour across amphitheaters, indoor theaters, and one arena.
 The tour featured support from Stone Temple Pilots, Interpol, and Rival Sons, as well as select appearances by Corgan's National Wrestling Alliance (NWA) wrestlers along with tapings for NWA Powerrr.